Part 1: Introduction to the Mould Awareness Council and Mould Illness

 Two laboratories, Realtime (available via NutriPATH) and Mosaic (formally Great Plains, available via RN Labs) currently offer urine mycotoxin testing in Australia.

-3.3 - Serum mycotoxin antibody testing
+3.2 - Serum mycotoxin antibody testing

 Physician and researcher Dr Andrew Campbell believes mycotoxin antibodies in the blood are the best measure of the toxic burden from mould exposure.

+This test can be ordered and drawn by those in Australia and shipped back to the US via FedEx.
 See the Medical Testing page for more details, including research studies, on this test.

 Part 4: Mould Illness Treatment (Common)